Coach Vs Coach Outlet: Are They The Same Or Is There A Difference?

 The most significant difference between Coach and Coach Outlets is that the bags created for sale at Coach Outlets are usually lower in quality.

 It’s a common misconception that bags originally sold at Coach end up at Coach Outlet.
-While you may sometimes catch a bag at a Coach outlet that you’ve also seen in store (for example, you can get the popular discontinued Coach Cassie bag there), for the most part, Coach Outlet bags are specifically made for the outlets and never enter a regular Coach store.
+While you may sometimes catch a bag at a Coach outlet that you’ve also seen in store, for the most part, Coach Outlet bags are specifically made for the outlets and never enter a regular Coach store.

 In fact, Coach bags come with a unique stamp that signifies they should not be sold at Coach Outlet.
-Whenever you shop at an outlet store, it’s safe to assume that the product quality will be a little lower than what you would get at the actual store.
+Whenever you shop at an outlet store, it’s safe to assume that the product quality will be slightly lower than what you would get at the actual store.

 If you’ve spotted a cute bag at Coach and are waiting to get it with a discount, you should keep an eye on internal sales at Coach.com, Nordstrom, or other retailers – it most probably won’t end up at Coach Outlet.